 Ripple is a US tech company that aims to make it faster, easier and more affordable to send money overseas.
 To achieve this, it offers a range of products and solutions to banks and payment providers around the world.

-However, there are a number of XRP wallets available, so the challenge is sifting through the best products to find one that’s right for you.
+There are a number of XRP wallets available, so the challenge is sifting through the best products to find one that’s right for you.

-Ripple vs XRP
+Must Read: Ripple vs XRP

 If you’re searching for a Ripple wallet, it’s important to be aware that Ripple doesn’t recommend or endorse any XRP wallets.
 However, there are several wallets available from third-party providers, so make sure to compare your options and remember to keep an eye out for the following features: